 Utilizing recycled boxes from friends and family members may be a great way to save money on your packing expenses.
 However, did you know there are other ways?
 Here are a few simple things you can do to keep your packing supply costs under control:

 - Create a supply list.
 A common mistake many homeowners make when moving is underestimating the number of supplies they will need, which creates unnecessary trips to the hardware or department store.
-Create a realistic list the first time to help ensure you have everything you need right away.
+Create a realistic list of items to pack the first time to help ensure you have everything you need right away.

 - Use items from around the house.
 Get creative by repurposing items from around the house.
 For example, packing clothing inside suitcases, or store items inside the drawers of your dressers.